noconnor/JUnitPerf/README.md

 `JUnitPerf` is available in [maven central](http://bit.ly/2idQDvA)

-To add `JunitPerf` to your gradle project add the following line to your build.gradle files dependencies:
+To add the latest version of `JunitPerf` to your gradle project add the following line to your build.gradle files dependencies:

-`compile 'com.github.noconnor:junitperf:VERSION'`
+`compile 'com.github.noconnor:junitperf:+'`

-Replacing `VERSION` with the latest release available in maven

 ## Usage Instructions